vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 We can see from [Motivating Examples](#motivating-examples) that the test-harness work has paid dividends.
-Irregular runs, multiple test purposes -- correctness, performance, competitor comparison -- noisey results and relatively coarse information collected from the performance tests are all areas for improvement.
+Irregular runs, multiple test purposes -- correctness, performance, competitor comparison -- noisy results and relatively coarse information collected from the performance tests are all areas for improvement.
 As an example, because of the short run duration the lua